-Easy and quick to make charred Edamame recipe loaded with natural umami and tossed with a garlicky lemon butter.
-Fantastic as a quick and flavorful snack for any time of the day or event.
+Easy and quick to make charred garlic edamame recipe loaded with natural umami and tossed with garlicky lemon butter.
+A healthy edamame snack that only takes 15 minutes to make!

-When I decided to make this edamame recipe, I wanted to give it a bit of a flavour kick without masking the natural sweetness and umami flavours from the actual beans so I combined the simple flavours of garlic, lemon and butter to give this snack a bit of tang and buttery-ness and a whole lotta garlic flavour.
+When I decided to make this garlic edamame recipe, I wanted to give it a bit of a flavour kick without masking the natural sweetness and umami flavours from the actual beans so I combined the simple flavours of garlic, lemon, and butter to give this snack/appetizer a bit of tang and buttery-ness and a whole lotta garlic flavour.

 Charring the Edamame & Keeping it Moist

 When you char the edamame, you want to make sure that the pan is hot so that the bean pods can blister and char.
 I like to use a heavy bottom frying pan (like cast iron skillets) because it maintains a hot consistent heat but any kind of frying pan will work.